jbnetapp/demo-netapp-cloud-api/README.md

 ## Demo NetApp cloud API
 Use NetApp Cloud API.
-The script cloudsync.py is a simple Python script to show how to work with NetApp Cloud Sync API
+The script cloudsync.py is a simple Python script to show how to work with NetApp Cloud Sync API.
+The Cloud Sync API documentation is available here : https://api.cloudsync.netapp.com/docs/

 **WARNING** Never used this script on production system the aim is only for LAB and Demo